Green Business is Good Business

-With the emergence of three interrelated and interconnected trends that include a decline of our planet’s natural resources, an increased demand for transparency and increasing consumer expectations, implementing sustainable practices isn’t just a good opportunity for restaurants, but it will be imperative for the long-term health and success of the industry.
-The restaurant industry is facing many challenges today including slowing growth, high operating costs, employee recruitment and retention and the need to attract a younger demographic customer.
+With the emergence of three interrelated and interconnected trends that include a decline of our planet’s natural resources, increased demand for transparency, and increasing consumer expectations, implementing sustainable practices isn’t just a good opportunity for restaurants, but it will be imperative for the long-term health and success of the industry.
+The restaurant industry is facing many challenges today including slowing growth, high operating costs, employee recruitment and retention, and the need to attract a younger demographic of customers.
 A corporate commitment to sustainability for a restaurant business seems like it should be a no-brainer, as it directly addresses each of these issues.

 About three in four Millennials (74 percent) and Generation Z consumers (72 percent) are willing to pay more for sustainable products and services, according to The Nielsen Company.
 Are you making an effort to reach these socially conscious young people?
 The report also states that consumer brands that demonstrate a commitment to sustainability outperform those that don’t, growing 4 percent globally compared to less than 1 percent.
 In addition, 86 percent of consumers are willing to switch brands to one associated with a good cause given similar price and quality, according to the 2017 Cone Communications CSR Study.
 This number is up from 63 percent in 1993.